junseohwang/Olfactory_Dysfunction_in_CHR/README.md

 - Convert downsampled T1w brain image in NIfTI format **T1w_acpc_dc_restore_brain_1mm.nii.gz** to the FreeSurfer-specific MGZ format **brainmask.mgz**.
 - Register nu-corrected T1w image **nu.mgz** to automatic subcortical segmentation atlas using `mri_em_register`.
 The output transform is saved as **talairach_with_skull**.
 - Strip skull of T1w image **T1.mgz** using `mri_watershed`.
 The atlas and transform obtained were used to correct the surface.
-The final brain mask output is overwritten as **brainamsk.mgz**
+The final brain mask output is overwritten as **brainmask.mgz**

 ```mermaid